-Series A-B are funding rounds for earlier stage companies and can range anywhere from $1M-$20M.
+Series A and Series B rounds are funding rounds for earlier stage companies and range on average between $1M–$30M.

-Series C funding rounds and onwards are for later stage and more established companies and can range anywhere from $10M+.
+Series C rounds and onwards are for later stage and more established companies.
+These rounds are usually $10M+ and are often much larger.

-Equity Crowdfunding: Some funding platforms will allow their user base to invest in companies in exchange for equity.
-Companies allow investors to invest typically small amounts of money in exchange for equity.
-Syndicates are formed to allow an individual to take a lead on evaluating an investment, and pooling funding from a group of individual investors.
+Equity Crowdfunding: Equity crowdfunding platforms allow individual users to invest in companies in exchange for equity.
+Typically on these platforms the investors invest small amounts of money, though syndicates are formed to allow an individual to take a lead on evaluating an investment and pooling funding from a group of individual investors.

-Product Crowdfunding: A product crowdfunding round is where a company will provide its product in exchange to raise capital.
+Product Crowdfunding: In a product crowdfunding round, a company will provide its product, which is often still in development, in exchange for capital.
 This kind of round is also typically completed on a funding platform.

-Private Equity: A private equity round is led by a private equity firm or a hedge fund typically and is a late stage round.
-It is a less risky investment and the rounds are typically upwards of $40M+.
+Private Equity: A private equity round is led by a private equity firm or a hedge fund and is a late stage round.
+It is a less risky investment because the company is more firmly established, and the rounds are typically upwards of $50M.

 Convertible Note: A convertible note is an ‘in-between’ round funding to help companies hold over until they want to raise their next round of funding.
-You will typically see convertible notes after a company raises a Series A but does not yet want to raise a Series B.
+When they raise the next round, this note ‘converts’ with a discount at the price of the new round.
+You will typically see convertible notes after a company raises, for example, a Series A round but does not yet want to raise a Series B round.

-Grant: A grant is when a company, investor or government agency will give capital to a company and does not take equity in a company.
+Grant: A grant is when a company, investor, or government agency provides capital to a company without taking an equity stake in the company.

-Post-IPO Equity: Post-IPO Equity round takes place when firms invest in a company after they have already gone public.
+Post-IPO Equity: A post-IPO equity round takes place when firms invest in a company after the company has already gone public.

-Post-IPO Debt: Post-IPO Debt round takes place when firms loan a company money after they have already gone public.
+Post-IPO Debt: A post-IPO debt round takes place when firms loan a company money after the company has already gone public.
 Similar to debt financing, a company will promise to repay the principal as well as added interest on the debt.

-Non-Equity Assistance: A non-equity assistance round is when a company or investor provides office space or mentorship and does not get equity in return.
+Non-Equity Assistance: A non-equity assistance round occurs when a company or investor provides office space or mentorship and does not get equity in return.